-The Local Authority operates a system where any pupil will meet the criteria for legal intervention where they have:
+The Local Authority operates a system where any pupil will meet the criteria for legal intervention through the issue of a Fixed Penalty Notice where they have:

 Any pupil at Swanton Morley VC Primary School who meets either of the criteria, will be referred to the Local Authority for action to be considered.

 If a Fixed Penalty Notice is issued it is a fine of £60 per parent per child which must be paid in one payment within 21 days.
 If a Notice is unpaid within 21 days, the fine will double to £120 per parent per child if paid within 28 days.
 If a fixed penalty notice fine is not paid in full within the timescale set out above, the Local Authority is required to start legal proceedings against the parent(s) in the local Magistrates’ Court for the offence of failing to ensure their child has attended school regularly.

 I hope we can count on your support in this matter, please do not hesitate to contact me if you have any questions.